webwarrior-ws/dotdevelop/README.md

 **PLEASE NOTE!**

 This is an effort to get monodevelop open sourced again.
-Currently this repo **DOES NOT CONTAIN WORKING CODE!**

 **DotDevelop** will hopefully a full-featured integrated development environment (IDE) for .dotnet using Gtk#.

 **Current Status**

-this branch is based on the last commit on 29 Jan 2020 (https://github.com/mono/monodevelop/commit/96b42aa0741af179a8e501f426b6ff5451c27264)
+This branch is based on the last commit on 29 Jan 2020 (https://github.com/mono/monodevelop/commit/96b42aa0741af179a8e501f426b6ff5451c27264)

-It was refactored to compile / run again on linux. other platforms will follow.
+It was refactored to compile / run again on linux.
+Other platforms will follow.

-The IDE starts, projects can be opened.

-THERE IS NO EDITOR, so it's not usefull.
+Missing: currently the Git-Addin fails to compile on most plattforms.

 **Contributors**

 to hack around, get a compiling copy as follows:

 ```
-git clone -b dotdevelop_8 https://github.com/dotdevelop/dotdevelop.git
+git clone -b dotdevelop_oe_8.6 https://github.com/dotdevelop/dotdevelop.git

 cd dotdevelop/